 While failing your written exam is hard news to hear, it’s not as uncommon as you might think: the national pass rate is only 50%!
 However, students who use our Esthetician Exam Preparation Package have a pass rate of 98.5%!

-Frequently asked questions about the New Jersey Skin Care Specialist exam
+Questions On the New Jersey Skin Care Specialist Exam

 How do I apply for the New Jersey Skin Care Specialist examination?